pragathoys/build_cpuminer_multi_for_armv7/README.md

 ```

 # Clone the GitHub repository of the software
-We will use the repository maintained by truvot:
+We will use the repository maintained by tpruvot:

 ```shell
 root@raspberrypi:~# git clone https://github.com/tpruvot/cpuminer-multi -b linux